 You can find litter scoopers in almost any grocery store or pet store.
 It’s essentially a slotted spoon.
 It allows you to pick up the poop and clumps while letting the finer sand-like litter pass through so you can use it again.
 We recommend something sturdy and durable that feels comfortable to use.

 Litter is where you’ll find the largest assortment of different kinds.
 You can find wood litter, walnut litter, paper litter, and more, but the most common is clay litter.
-Most clay litters clump into a ball when it contacts urine, so it’s easy to scoop out.
+Most clay litters clump into a ball when urinated on, so it’s easy to scoop out.
 It’s also highly absorbent and does a fair job masking odors from poop if your cat covers it.
 We recommend starting with clay and then trying different kinds because they each have their pros and cons.
 For instance, clay is extremely dusty, and after a few months, you’ll notice a film on objects near the box.

-Training Your Cat to Use the Litter Box
+The 3 Steps for Training Your Cat to Use the Litter Box

 1. Allow Your New Pet To Explore Its Environment

 Most cats are extremely curious and will explore your house in a very short time.
-They have excellent memories, and even as kittens they will seek out perches, hiding spots, and of course, the litter box.
+They have excellent memories, and even as kittens, they will seek out perches, hiding spots, and of course, the litter box.
 Allowing your cat to explore is the best way to let your cat’s instincts work, and we’re confident that your cat will quickly find and use the litter box.

 2. Place the Cat Inside the Litter Box